josias-r/boarding.js/readme.md

 // In case of the steps guide, you can call below methods boarding.defineSteps([stepDefinition1, stepDefinition2, stepDefinition3]);
 boarding.start((stepNumber = 0)); // Starts driving through the defined steps
-boarding.moveNext(); // Moves to next step in the steps list boarding.movePrevious(); // Moves to previous step in the steps list boarding.hasNextStep(); // Checks if there is next step to move to boarding.hasPreviousStep(); // Checks if there is previous step to move to
+boarding.next(); // Moves to next step in the steps list boarding.previous(); // Moves to previous step in the steps list boarding.hasNextStep(); // Checks if there is next step to move to boarding.hasPreviousStep(); // Checks if there is previous step to move to

 // Prevents the current move.
 Useful in `onNext` or `onPrevious` if you want to
 // perform some asynchronous task and manually move to next step boarding.preventMove();
+boarding.continue(); // Continue the move that was prevented using preventMove

 // Highlights the element using query selector or the step definition boarding.highlight(string | stepDefinition);